Lexpedite/blawx/README.md

 * Publish Code as an API
 * Explainability
 * Hypothetical reasoning
-* More to come soon.
+* Automatically-generated Expert Systems

-In it's pre-v1.0.0 state, Blawx is the only open source Rules as Code programming environment with explanations for answers, and hypothetical reasoning.
+As of v1.3.16-alpha, Blawx is the only open source Rules as Code programming environment with automatic chatbot-style expert systems, explanations for answers, and hypothetical reasoning.

 ## How Can I Try It?
 The easiest way to try Blawx is to go to [www.blawx.com](https://www.blawx.com).
-The latest public release of Blawx is always available to try, there.
+I try to keep a recent version running there for people to play with.

 ## How do I Install It Myself?
 If you would like to try running Blawx locally, check out [INSTALL.md](INSTALL.md) for instructions.